SCRATCh-ITEA3/SCRATCh-Tools-Repo/Code/Quobis/README.md

 ![image](https://user-images.githubusercontent.com/4015457/124102330-8d767b80-da60-11eb-8234-9c9b04458e3a.png)

 In order to be able to include the vulnerability check in the CI/CD cycle, **Quobis developed a Github action which generates the SBOM from any existing project and update it to any OWASP Dependency Track instance whose REST API is accessible through Internet**.
 The Github action can be used directly from the Github repository, without requiring any additional service.
 When the action is triggered by developer actions, for example a merge in the master branch, then Github instantiates a container with the software needed to generate the SBOM and upload it to the server.
 Many other actions can be smoothly added to the  or even connected to this action.
-The project must follow the standard structure and only Python, Golang and Nodejs projects are supported so far.
+The project must follow the standard structure and only Python, Golang, Java (Maven), Ruby and Nodejs projects are supported so far.
+More languages will be supported soon.

 # How to use OWASP Dependency Track